seanwevans/Totem/README.md

 # 🪶 Totem — A No-Syntax-Error Programming Language

-> Every UTF-8 string is a valid Totem program.
-The compiler is the decompressor.

----

 ## 🌐 Overview

 **Totem** is a self-contained language and runtime built around a single principle: